Appeals and Grievances

 Member appeal – definition

-A member appeal is an oral or written request by a member, a provider acting on behalf of a member, or a member’s authorized representative, to challenge an AZ Blue decision to deny a request for prior authorization or a claim for services already provided.Member grievance – definition
+A member appeal is an oral or written request by a member, a provider acting on behalf of a member, or a member’s authorized representative to challenge an adverse determination made by AZ Blue 1 to deny or partially deny a request for prior authorization, continuation of an inpatient stay or course of treatment, or a claim for services already provided.Appeals are filed to challenge how AZ Blue applied clinical criteria to determine medical necessity of a covered service, including denials or restrictions based on appropriateness (i.e., healthcare setting, level of care or effectiveness), or whether the service is considered experimental or investigational.

 Authorization to represent